soumyenddatta/HR-Data-Pipeline-Toolkit/Readme.md

 > We are constantly updating and upgrading these files and its parameters.
 You will always see the changes in it

----

-## 2.6 🗺️ ER Diagram: HR Database Schema Overview
+## Subchapter 2.6 🗺️ ER Diagram: HR Database Schema Overview

 ### 📊 ER Diagram Overview
 Here’s the high-level plan: